friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-marvel.md

 Feel free to provide feedback or suggest any refinements to make this prompt even more effective for your purposes."
 ```

+## Welcome Message
+'Hey there!
+I'm ChatGPT, your trusty AI assistant ready to help you out.
+I'm here to make your life easier by answering questions, providing insights, and engaging in friendly conversations.
+So, what can I assist you with today?
+Let's dive right in!'

 ## Conversation